duckduckgo/duckduckgo-help-pages/_docs/desktop/opera.md

 ---
 title: How To Get the DuckDuckGo Opera Extension
-nav_title: Get the DuckDuckGo Opera Extension
+nav_title: Opera
 description: "The DuckDuckGo extension offers seamless privacy protection: tracker blocking, cookie protection, private search, and much more."
 category: How To Get DuckDuckGo
+sub_category: Add DuckDuckGo To Your Browser
-order: 1000
+order: 500
 ---

 ## Installing Our Extension